 Mysuru, Surat, Ambikapur, Rajkot, Indore, Navi Mumbai ranked as 5star cities

-New Delhi, May 19: The government has certified six cities as 5 star cities.
+New Delhi, May 19: The government has certified six cities as 5-star cities.
 They are

-Ambikapur, Rajkot, Surat, Mysuru, Indore and Navi Mumbai Meanwhile 65 cities have been rated as 3 star cities and 70 as 1 star.
+Ambikapur, Rajkot, Surat, Mysuru, Indore and Navi Mumbai Meanwhile 65 cities have been rated as 3-star cities and 70 as 1 star.

-Addressing the media, the Union Minister Hardeep Puri said, "the importance of sanitation and effective solid waste management has been brought to the forefront now due to the COVID crisis.
+Addressing the media, Union Minister Hardeep Puri said, "the importance of sanitation and effective solid waste management has been brought to the forefront now due to the COVID crisis.
 In fact, it would not be an exaggeration to say that the present situation could have been much worse had it not been for the critical part that SBM-U has played in the last five years to ensure a high degree of cleanliness and sanitation in urban areas.

 Five years ago, we introduced Swachh Survekshan (SS), the annual cleanliness survey for urban India that has proven immensely successful when it comes to improving urban cleanliness through a spirit of healthy competition.